nathankw/sruns-monitor/README.rst

     seconds) at least to be conservative.
   * `watchdir`: (Required) The directory to monitor for new sequencing runs.

-The user-supplied configuration file is validated in the Monitor agains a built-in schema.
+The user-supplied configuration file is validated in the Monitor against a built-in schema.

 Tracking workflow state
 =======================